Fire at Schellville pallet factory closes roads, forces evacuations

 The 12:30 p.m. fire burned about 10 percent of the operation, Mulas said.
 The cause remains under investigation and damage to the business was estimated at about $200,000.

-The fire was full contained by 5 p.m., said Sonoma Valley Fire Chief Steve Akre, who helped supervise the fire response.
+The fire was fully contained by 5 p.m., said Sonoma Valley Fire Chief Steve Akre, who helped supervise the fire response.

 Just after 1 p.m. the Sonoma County Sheriff’s Office ordered an evacuation for a half-mile around the property at 1180 Fremont Drive due to the threat of explosions and fire.
 About 500 residents were evacuated, Mulas said.